-On-the-Job Learning (OJL) Competencies - Early Childhood Teacher/Pre-K Teacher Date JW Initials Date APR VM P Date J W ZIIIIII Date Tuitiale 1 Describe the mathematical concepts typically developing during the first three years of life and how adults can positively support the mastery of these concepts.
+On-the-Job Learning (OJL) Competencies - Early Childhood Teacher/Pre-K Teacher Date JW Initials Date APR VM P Describe the mathematical concepts typically developing during the first three years of life and how adults can positively support the mastery of these concepts.
 Orient new or substitute caregivers and volunteers to routines and special needs and abilities of each child.
-Assessment Summary ED 265: Introduction to Special Education and Inclusive Practices I - (350 hours) $\vdash$ Demonstrate the ability to observe and gather information about children using various assessment instruments Analysis and ample accounts date to inform annihilation planning beautiful. $\vdash$ Analyze and apply assessment data to inform curriculum planning, best teaching practice and to enhance learning and development Observe a child that may have been impacted by one of the following issues: $\vdash$ inclusion, diversity, brain development, children and families at risk, poverty List ways that a child's growth, development and learning may have been impacted by: inclusion, diversity, brain development, children and families at risk, poverty Recognize possible learning problems and work with parents/guardians and specialists to develop plans specific to the needs of each child.
-Implement recommended treatments by following referrals and working with the family to meet goals for the child. , , , , , , , , , , , , , , , , , , , , $\sqcup$ Adapts the program to meet the special needs of children with disabilities.
-TA A31- A-14- A-15- A-15 $\vdash$ Help children through periods of stress, separation, transition, and other crises Avoid overstimulating children's senses with chaos, clutter, noise and talking across the room. $\vdash$ Describe the guidelines for ethical practice in assessment, especially as they pertain to the child and family in relation to culture, linguistics, and diversity.
-Is able to modify play when it becomes over stimulating for any of the children, $\vdash$ including children with disabilities Recognize that sometimes serious behavior problems are related to developmental or emotional problems and works cooperatively with parents/guardians towards solutions.
-Is aware of each child's limitations and abilities, use guidance techniques accordingly, and explain rules at the child's level of understanding Help children recognize and appreciate racial, ethnic, and ability differences Is aware that normal developmental characteristics of children often make adults uncomfortable.
+Assessment Summary ED 265: Introduction to Special Education and Inclusive Practices , 1 (350 hours) Demonstrate the ability to observe and gather information about children using various assessment instruments 0 Analyze and apply assessment data to inform curriculum planning, best teaching practice and to enhance learning and development Observe a child that may have been impacted by one of the following issues: 1 inclusion, diversity, brain development, children and families at risk, poverty - 1 List ways that a child's growth, development and learning may have been impacted by: inclusion, diversity, brain development, children and families at risk, poverty Recognize possible learning problems and work with parents/guardians and specialists to develop plans specific to the needs of each child.
+Implement recommended treatments by following referrals and working with the family to meet goals for the child.
+Adapts the program to meet the special needs of children with disabilities.
+5 Help children through periods of stress, separation, transition, and other crises Avoid overstimulating children's senses with chaos, clutter, noise and talking across - the room.
+Describe the guidelines for ethical practice in assessment, especially as they pertain + + to the child and family in relation to culture, linguistics, and diversity.
+Is able to modify play when it becomes over stimulating for any of the children, including children with disabilities Recognize that sometimes serious behavior problems are related to developmental or emotional problems and works cooperatively with parents/guardians towards solutions.
+Is aware of each child's limitations and abilities, use guidance techniques + + accordingly, and explain rules at the child's level of understanding - Help children recognize and appreciate racial, ethnic, and ability differences + Is aware that normal developmental characteristics of children often make adults uncomfortable.
 The teacher can acknowledge these feelings in themselves, coworkers, and parents/guardians while minimizing their negative reactions.
-Assessment Summary ED 255: Teaching English Language Learners (350 hours) Identify common sociocultural characteristics of ELLs including educational backgrounds and demographics and define common terms associated with ELLs.
-Describe the process of acquiring multiple languages and literacy skills, including the general stages of early language development and the differences between academic and social language.
+Assessment Summary TRACE TO ALL PORTER TO ED 255: Teaching English Language Learners + + (350 hours) Identify common sociocultural characteristics of ELLs including educational 7 backgrounds and demographics and define common terms associated with ELLs.
+Describe the process of acquiring multiple languages and literacy skills, including the 1 Describe the process of acquiring multiple languages and meracy sams, including the general stages of early language development and the differences between academic and social language.
 Use information about family's strengths, interests, expertise, and vision for their child to support the child's learning and development.
-Knows the language resources of each family and uses these in the program. $\vdash \vdash \vdash$ Recognize and helps others recognize the needs of children and families who speak a $\vdash$ different language and operate in a different cultural context.
-Identify features of effective program models for serving ELLs. $\vdash$ and a service of effective program mouth for serving Dials.
-Recognize bias in instruction, materials, and assessments Use strategies prior to reading to involve children in the text being read. (e.g., predict $\vdash$ the topic of the text using front cover and/or illustrations, picture walk) l •
+Knows the language resources of each family and uses these in the program.
+Recognize and helps others recognize the needs of children and families who speak a 1 different language and operate in a different cultural context.
+Identify features of effective program models for serving ELLs. + Recognize bias in instruction, materials, and assessments 1 Use strategies prior to reading to involve children in the text being read. (e.g., predict 3 the topic of the text using front cover and/or illustrations, picture walk)